Suspect in Lake Station shooting said he was being stalked, police say

 It was at that point Walker shouted, "You keep stalking us," and the man replied that he did not know who Walker was, Johnson said.

-The man told police he had gotten into an altercation with his female companion the night before the shooting and he drove Tuesday to the 900 block of East 28th Avenue to check on her.
+The man told police he had gotten into an altercation with a woman he was on a date with the night before the shooting and he drove Tuesday to a home in the 900 block of East 28th Avenue to check on her.

-Shortly after the man got out of his car, Walker came out from his home and stated, "I'm gonna shoot you, (expletive)," Johnson said the man told police.
+Shortly after the man got out of his car, Walker came out from the home and stated, "I'm gonna shoot you, (expletive)," Johnson said the man told police.

 The man reported Walker then fired one round that missed, went back inside the home, and later came back out to fire a second round that struck him.